Renjo La Pass Gokyo Lake Trek with Helicopter Return

 Altitude sickness is something you should take seriously on the Renjo La Pass Gokyo Lake Trek with Helicopter Return, as the journey goes above 5,000 meters, especially around Renjo La Pass and the Gokyo Lakes area.

 As you go higher, the air becomes thinner, and your body may take time to adjust.
 Common symptoms include headache, dizziness, loss of appetite, nausea, trouble sleeping, and unusual tiredness.
 These can start mildly but should never be ignored.
 The best way to prevent altitude sickness is to ascend slowly and give your body time to adapt.
 That’s why acclimatization days, like in Namche Bazaar, are included in the itinerary.
-Staying well-hydrated, eating properly, and walking at a steady pace also help a lot.
+Staying well hydrated, eating properly, and walking at an even speed also helps a lot.

 Here are some simple remedies and precautions: